wxMaxima-developers/wxmaxima/Doxygen/Readme.md

  - It is organized in GroupCells that each can contain a cell containing a list of cells containing a label and the user input and a list of cells containing the output label and 2d math from maxima.
- - All cells contain pointers so they can be used as a part of an double-linked list for the logical order they appear in and a second double-linked list that tells which cell to draw next.
+ - All cells contain pointers so they can be used as a part of a double-linked list for the logical order they appear in and a second double-linked list that tells which cell to draw next.
 The latter is needed for handling the fact that some things (like fractions) can be displayed as 2D maths and in a more linear way.